pivotal/docs-tap/workloads/workload-types.hbs.md

 deploy your entire application as a single monolith.

-If you build your own supply chains, you can define additional deployment methods beyond those included in the out of the box templates.
+If you build your own supply chains, you can define additional deployment methods beyond those included in the Out of the Box Supply Chain templates.

-## Workload types
+## <a id="types"></a> Available Workload types

-When using the out of the box supply chain, the `apps.tanzu.vmware.com/workload-type` annotation selects which style of deployment is suitable for your application.
+When using the Out of the Box Supply Chain, the `apps.tanzu.vmware.com/workload-type` annotation selects which style of deployment is suitable for your application.
 The valid values are:

 <table>
 <tr>